Language-Research-Technology/ldaca-website/content/news/newsletter/_index.md

 description: "Catch up with LDaCA by reading our past newsletters."
 ---

-Coming soon - an archive of our previous newsletters.
+An archive of our previous newsletters.